Online SearchResearch StrategyResponsive Web

 Proto-persona

-Before diving into the redesign, I needed a deeper understanding of the user's motivations and goals.
-I developed 4 unique proto-personas for different user types, with the most relevant for Find a Group being the "Pre-Registrant".
+Before diving into the redesign, I needed a deeper understanding of who was using Find a Group and why.
+I developed four proto-personas for different user types.
+The most relevant for this project was the Pre-Registrant: someone in grief, evaluating options, trying to find a group they could trust before committing.

 Proto-persona for the Pre-Registrant user type